Cinnamon Sugar Candied Cashews

 Never again.
 You can make your own.
 This is best and easiest recipe for homemade candied nuts I’ve tried.

-The recipe is adapted from my Sweet with Heat Cinnamon Sugar Candied Nuts and I made it even easier.
+The recipe is adapted from my Classic Candied Nuts recipe and I made it even easier.

 Everything is mixed in one bowl and they’re ready in 30 minutes.
 Can’t beat it.